Contents

 Shifts

-Shifts are ways the work day can be divided up into specific time periods.
+Shifts are the specific time periods the work day can be divided up into.
 For example, a department store may have a morning, afternoon and evening shift.

 Schedules